-Condition 9 requires and outlines certain bicycle and pedestrian facilities to be provided for the development.
+Condition 9 requires and outlines certain bicycle and pedestrian facilities to be provided for the proposed development.
 These items are depicted on the site plan and landscape plan.
 However, instead of sharrows, the applicant has provided dedicated 5-foot-wide bike lanes.
-The Planning Board finds bicycle lanes to be an adequate alternative to sharrows along McKendree Road, for the purposes of this condition.
+Staff find bicycle lanes to be an adequate alternative to sharrows along McKendree Road, for the purposes of this condition.